 Three years later she traveled back to the States, earning her dream college degree in the Culinary Arts.
 After working for a caterer in New York City, she boldly opened her own catering business, Kosher Designers.
 In order to expand marketability, she decided to run her catering business under glatt-kosher supervision.
 This required a full time mashgiach.
 In her daily interactions with Torah observant Jews, she realized the emet,beauty, meaning and purpose of a Torah life and her Jewish heritage.
 Her family gradually transformed from being secular and unaffiliated to that of ba’alei teshuva.
 Her Torah learning took precedence and focus over her success as a caterer.
 Orit’s path had detoured in order for her to seek out her true mission in life.

-Orit currently authors daily, on-line articles and emails about emuna to a growing list of over 1,300 daily subscribers.
+Orit currently authors daily, on-line articles and emails about emuna to a growing list of thousands of subscribers.
 These emails inspire others to get through challenging times by drawing from the wisdom of our Torah sages, in particular the derech of chassidut.

-Orit’s daily efforts are based on her firm belief that it is only natural to share one’s innate gifts bestowed by HaKadosh Baruch Hu with others.
+Orit’s daily efforts are based on her firm belief that it is only natural to share one’s innate gifts bestowed by Hashem with others.
 She passionately believes that her ability to guide and empower others by strengthening their reliance on Hashem will fortify them with essential tools needed to live a purposeful life.

-Currently, Orit Esther has five children and two grandchildren living in Israel.
+Currently, Orit Esther has five children and three grandchildren living in Israel.
 She lives with her husband and three younger children in Ramat Beit Shemesh.